tolvanea/teensy3_keyboard_controller/README.md

 # Keyboard controller with Teensy 3 and Rust
-DIY usb-keyboard from raw keyboard pad that is extracted from laptop.
+DIY usb-keyboard from raw keyboard pad of laptop

 ## Introduction
 ### What?